top of page

 Step 4.
 Using the dB - E/Emax tool, specify the units in which the antenna pattern in the image is shown - in decibels or relative units.

 Step 5.
 Set the nodes of the polyline (it is marked in blue) on the characteristic points of the image of the antenna pattern (usually these are the maxima and minima of the antenna pattern, as well as the characteristic bends of the antenna pattern).
-Moving a polyline node is performed by clicking the left mouse button, deleting a node by clicking the right mouse button on the node, creating an additional node by clicking the right mouse button on the polyline.
+You can move a polyline node by clicking it with your left mouse button, delete a node by clicking it with your right mouse button, and create an additional node by clicking on a polyline with your right mouse button.

 Antenna Pattern Editor 03.png